 Likewise, Fang and colleagues from the Max Planck Institute have found many glucosinolates and lignans in rapeseed.
 But they discovered, that when processed into oil, also known as canola, most of the beneficial substances have been removed.
 Well, that's not entirely true.

 For a comprehensive article on the phytosterol lignans and isoflavonoids read the Journal of Nutrition research by JW Lampe in the 2003 edition.
-Google it.

 Forget the chemistry, just don't take vitamin E from a bottle; eat whole grains and legumes.
 A few pole beans in the garden would be a good start this summer.

-Study the flax seed nutrition information and you'll see that it's benefits are not only the omega 3 that flaxseed is famous for, but also that it is a rich source of flax hull lignans.
-Get it?
-Not in the oil but in the whole flaxseed only.
+Study the nutrition and you'll see that its benefits are not only the omega-3 that flaxseed is famous for, but also that it is a rich source of lignans in the hull.

-A tablespoon of freshly ground fax seed on your muesli every morning is so easy.
-Add it to your cookie and cake recipes, to your bread baking; it has a very mild, pleasant and nutty flavour.
+A tablespoon of freshly-ground fax seed on your muesli every morning is so easy.
+Add it to your cookie and cake recipes, to your bread dough; it has a very mild, pleasant and nutty flavour.

 Don't eat them whole by the way.
 Not only will they pass through the intestine untouched but they may get caught in diverticuli.